SAFETY AND BELIEFS

 Mutual Respect

-But these days, there is such diversity in beliefs that there simply isn't enough social acceptance, let alone mutual confirmation, to go around.
+There is such diversity in beliefs that there simply isn't enough social acceptance, let alone mutual confirmation, to go around.

 Safety and Wholeness

-Focusing and beliefs have great value.
 Beliefs are necessary in order to have an identity and feel like an individual with a reason to live – with something to do, a direction and purpose.
 Beliefs define us and guide us in what we do and think.

-This has immense value, but it isn't necessary to be an individual with an identity in order to feel safe and wholesome.
+Focusing and beliefs have immense value, but it isn't necessary to be an individual with an identity in order to feel safe and wholesome.
+To want both wholeness and individual identity at the same time is irrational.

 How Animals Do It